portefaix/.allstar/README.md

-# Example .allstar Quickstart Repository

-This repository can be forked into your organization as `.allstar` to quickly enable issue creation for all Allstar policies on all repositories with the default settings.
+# Portefaix / Allstar Security Policy Enforcement

+This repository outlines the security policy enforcement for the Portefaix organization, using the Allstar GitHub App.
+Allstar helps enforce security best practices by automatically checking and ensuring our repositories comply with our established policies.